freeCodeCamp/how-to-contribute-to-open-source/CONTRIBUTING.md

     Within GitHub, visit this main repository and you should see a banner suggesting that you make a pull request.
 While you're writing up the pull request, you can add `Closes #XXX` in the message body where `#XXX` is the issue you're fixing.
-Therefore, an example would be `Closes #42` that would close the issue `#42`.
+Therefore, an example would be `Closes #42` would close issue `#42`.

 ### Submitting a Pull Request